Abdeslam Ouaddou

-Abdeslam Ouaddou (عبدالسلام وادو; born 1 November 1978) is a Moroccan football coach and former professional footballer who played as a centre-back or defensive midfielder.
-He is the current coach of South African Premier Soccer League club Orlando Pirates.
-He also holds French citizenship.
+Abdeslam Ouaddou (عبدالسلام وادو; born 1 November 1978) is a Moroccan football manager and former player who is the manager of the South African Premiership club Orlando Pirates.

+Ouaddou played as a centre-back or defensive midfielder and began his career with AS Nancy Lorraine.
+He won his first trophy, the 2002 UEFA Intertoto Cup, with Fulham.
+Later in his playing career, he had a short spell with Olympiacos, playing several games during the 2006–07 Super League Greece season, which was won by the club, before he moved to Valenciennes.
+He later returned to AS Nancy Lorraine, before spending three years playing in Qatar, where he won the 2010–11 Qatar Stars League with Lekhwiya.
+He joined his boyhood club AS Nancy Lorraine in 2013, before he ended his playing career and began working as a coach.
+A holder of French citizenship, he was capped 58 times for the Morocco national football team, scoring three times.

+Ouaddou began his coaching career as a youth and assistant coach with AS Nancy Lorraine and later worked with the Algeria national football team.
+His first head coaching stint was at Mouloudia Club d'Oujda, for whom he was at the helm for four months.
+As a manager, he won his first trophy, the 2024 Coupe du Congo, with Association Sportive Vita Club.
+He was previously the head coach of the Marumo Gallants before his move to the Orlando Pirates, where he won the domestic treble in his first season, with the club having won the 2025 MTN 8, the 2025 Carling Knockout Cup, and the 2025–26 South African Premiership.

+Early life

+Ouaddou was born in Alnif, Morocco.
+He and his family moved to France when he was two years old.

 Club career

-Ouaddou was born in Alnif, Morocco.
-He started his footballing career quite late, at the age of 21.
-In the summer of 2001, Ouaddou was signed by newly promoted Premier League club Fulham for £8 million, on a four-year contract.
+He started his professional football career at the age of 21 with AS Nancy Lorraine.
+In the summer of 2001, Ouaddou was signed by the newly promoted Premier League club Fulham for £8 million, on a four-year contract.
 However, Ouaddou did not settle in England and spent the last two years of his contract on loan at Rennes, before joining the French club permanently once his contract expired.

 In summer 2006, Ouaddou signed for Olympiacos.
 After disappointing appearances with the team, he was relegated to the bench.
-On 7 December 2006, he asked Olympiacos to release him free because he felt homesick and had some family problems.
-The club's directors agreed and Ouaddou will return to France.
+On 7 December 2006, he asked Olympiacos to be released from his contract due to homesickness and family issues.
+Ouaddou later returned to France.

-On 1 January 2007, the opening day of the January transfer window, Ouaddou joined Valenciennes FC on a free transfer.
-After one season with the club however, he transferred to AS Nancy for a fee of £150,000.
+On 1 January 2007, the opening day of the January transfer window, Ouaddou joined Valenciennes on a free transfer.
+After one season with Valenciennes, he transferred to his former club Nancy for a fee of £150,000.
 He was voted the club's best signing for the 2008–09 campaign.

-On 30 June 2010, Ouaddou left Nancy after a dispute with the Ligue 1 outfit.
-He had a deal until 2012 but left after the club decided to sack him for gross misconduct, while the player wanted to cancel his contract.
+On 30 June 2010, Ouaddou left AS Nancy Lorraine after a dispute with the Ligue 1 outfit.
+He had a deal until 2012 but he was sacked by the club for gross misconduct after refusing to train and publicly criticising the club.

-In 2010, he played for Al-Duhail SC in the Qatar Stars League, eventually winning the league championship.

-It was announced on 8 August 2011, that Qatar SC had signed him for a two-year deal.
-He commented on the move, stating "I'm more than pleased to have extended my stay in the Qatar Stars League and move to another big club".
-In 2013, he criticized employment conditions in Qatar, stating "When you work in Qatar you belong to someone.
-You are not free.
-You are a slave."
-In November 2012, he left Qatar SC.